Learn more about the importance of this river system and how it effects millions of people downstream

 Thomas Woolf, MT FWP Aquatic Invasive Species Bureau Chief, a member of the Science and Technology Advisory Committee (STAC) has been a welcome addition to this important working group.
 Read More >>

-To be the primary source for high quality data on the upper Missouri river that provides useful information to guide decisions by all stakeholders.
-This will result in education, collaboration and projects that are innovative and improve the health of this valued resource.
+To be the primary source for high-quality data on the Upper Missouri River that provides useful information to guide decisions by all stakeholders.
+This will result in education, collaboration, and projects that are innovative and improve the health of this valued resource.

-To understand, conserve, and enhance the unique ecological and recreational resources of the upper Missouri river.
+To understand, conserve, and enhance the unique ecological and recreational resources of the Upper Missouri River.

-UMOWA has funded and conducted evidence-based scientific studies of the macroinvertebrate (aquatic insect) life on the Upper Missouri river for the past six years.
-We have been able to reliably determine that the health of the bug life and insect hatches is clearly dependent on periodic flushing flows of the river during the spring run-off.
+UMOWA has funded and conducted evidence-based scientific studies of the macroinvertebrate (aquatic insect) life on the Upper Missouri River for the past six years.
+We have been able to reliably determine that the health of bug life and insect hatches is clearly dependent on periodic flushing flows of the river during the spring run-off.
 We are using this data to interact with MT FWP, Northwestern Energy, and the US BOR to manage these flow events.

 For several years, there has been anecdotal evidence that the density of plant growth in the river has increased dramatically.
-Until UMOWA undertook the effort to design and implement a scientifically valid study of this phenomena no one was looking into this trend.
+Until UMOWA undertook the effort to design and implement a scientifically valid study of this phenomenon no one was looking into this trend.
 Without a formal investigative process to explore this, nothing can be done to define and ultimately mitigate this condition.

 UMOWA was founded by a core group of individuals who were committed to preserving and protecting the river by utilizing valid scientific data that was to be collected on a recurring basis.
 Our focus has been to investigate macroinvertebrate life, water quality, aquatic plant growth, the presence and mitigation of aquatic invasive species, and streambank stabilization and revegetation.
 Each of these endeavors has produced compelling data that has been presented to all stakeholders.
+See our scientific reports.